asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 #### EBS3: Reducing Network Amplification

 {% include timecode.html time="13:34" %}
-So the main goal is basically reducing that number to something more manageable for version 3.
+The main goal is basically reducing that number to something more manageable for version 3.
 That's like how to reduce the network complications there.

-So what they did basically to address that is they added compression and erasure coding on the write path.
+What they did basically to address that is they added compression and erasure coding on the write path.
 For that, because you cannot just do that on the write path because you don't have enough, it will cost you latency in terms of CPU consumption.
-So this is why they address it by leveraging FPGA and offloading that compression to FPGA instead of CPU because that's just faster to have more specialized hardware.
+This is why they address it by leveraging FPGA and offloading that compression to FPGA instead of CPU because that's just faster to have more specialized hardware.

 The other thing is because per disk, you don't have enough throughput per disk to justify 16 kilobytes writes and you cannot, even 4 kilobyte writes, and you cannot make them smaller or pad them because it will basically make your space and network efficiency even worse if you pad the data.

-So they came up with the approach, what they call a fusion write engine.
+They came up with the approach, what they call a fusion write engine.
 I'll talk about those in more detail in a minute.

-So basically moving erasure coding and compression to the front end path, to write path of the system.
+Basically moving erasure coding and compression to the front end path, to write path of the system.
 And for that, they need that fusion write engine and need FPGA.
 And the overall result is that they reduced network amplification to roughly 1.6.
 And space amplification, again, is pretty small.
 Huge improvement of throughput, almost double compared to version two per network card.

 {% include timecode.html time="14:52" %}
-So how does this fusion write engine work?
+How does this fusion write engine work?
-So this is a new write path improved for version three.
+This is a new write path improved for version three.
-So basically a write request comes in and goes into this fusion write engine.
+Basically a write request comes in and goes into this fusion write engine.
 The trick of the fusion write engine and the main idea is that at this point, you only care about persistence, but you don't care about data layout to be super optimized.

-So basically, the fusion part of the fusion write engine is that they fuse together writes from different segments, which means different virtual disks.
+Basically, the fusion part of the fusion write engine is that they fuse together writes from different segments, which means different virtual disks.
 They fuse them into the same kind of request or like the same persistent request to Pango.
-So they use this hardware acceleration again to compress and do erasure coding.
+They use this hardware acceleration again to compress and do erasure coding.
 And then they write it to a journal file, but now the journal file contains data from different segments and different virtual disks versus previous versions.